dwrensha/zillions/README.md

 ## specification

 The server is an executable with a single command-line argument indicating the IP address to listen on.
-The server runs forever, accepting and handling connections arriving on that address.
+The server runs forever, accepting and handling TCP connections arriving on that address.

 When the server is ready to receive connections, it prints a single line to stdout, of the form "listening on [address]".